datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/emissary-2.1/edge-stack-2.1.md

 1. **Install new CRDs.**

-   Before installing $AESproductName$ $version$ itself, you need to update the CRDs in your cluster.
-This will allow supporting `getambassador.io/v2` resources as well as `getambassador.io/v3alpha1`; it is mandatory.
+   Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster; Helm will not do this for you.
+This is mandatory during any upgrade of $productName$.

    ```
    kubectl apply -f https://app.getambassador.io/yaml/edge-stack/$version$/aes-crds.yaml && \